Salt Lake Behavioral Health

-Salt Lake Behavioral Health is a psychiatric hospital providing mental health and substance abuse treatment for adolescents and adults.
-Treatment options include medical detoxification, dual diagnosis, inpatient programs and outpatient care.
-Programming includes cognitive behavioral therapy, motivational interviewing, group therapy, 12-step groups, yoga, life skills training, and relapse prevention techniques.
+Salt Lake Behavioral Health is a psychiatric hospital that offers mental health and substance abuse treatment for adolescents and adults.
+Our facility provides a range of treatment options including medical detoxification, dual diagnosis, inpatient programs, and outpatient care.
+Our programming includes various therapies such as cognitive behavioral therapy, motivational interviewing, group therapy, 12-step groups, yoga, life skills training, and relapse prevention techniques.

 ABOUT SALT LAKE BEHAVIORAL HEALTH

 Salt Lake Behavioral Health (SLBH) is a private psychiatric hospital located less than 10 miles south of Salt Lake City, Utah.
-The facility offers a medical detox program plus inpatient and outpatient care for adults struggling with substance abuse and mental health problems.
-The hospital also offers a specialized dual diagnosis program.
+Our facility offers a comprehensive medical detox program, as well as inpatient and outpatient care for adults struggling with substance abuse and mental health problems.
+We also provide a specialized dual diagnosis program.

 TREATMENT & ASSESSMENT

-Treatment begins with a free assessment, which is used to develop an individualized treatment plan.
-Treatment revolves around a combination of cognitive behavioral therapy (CBT) and Acceptance and Commitment Therapy, a therapy model that helps clients recognize the substance abuse cycle and progress from it.
+Treatment at SLBH begins with a free assessment in order to develop an individualized treatment plan.
+Our approach combines cognitive behavioral therapy (CBT) and Acceptance and Commitment Therapy (ACT) to help clients recognize and break the substance abuse cycle.

-As a psychiatric hospital, SLBH also uses evidence-based treatment methods, including motivational interviewing (MI), group therapy, and skills groups that revolved around the 12-Steps, relapse prevention, and relaxation techniques among others.
-According to the facility’s website, holistic treatment options include music therapy/expression, pet therapy, spiritual counseling, and yoga.
+As a JCAHO-certified facility, SLBH utilizes evidence-based treatment methods including motivational interviewing (MI), group therapy, 12-Step groups, relapse prevention, and relaxation techniques.
+We also offer holistic treatment options such as music therapy/expression, pet therapy, spiritual counseling, and yoga.

 STAFF CREDENTIALS

-According to the JCAHO-certified facility’s website, staff at SLBH include two psychiatrists, an addictionologist, a nurse practitioner, and physician assistants.
-Three reviewers polled by Best-rehabs.com to date rated the staff’s level of experience and training an average of 4.6 out of five stars.
+The staff at SLBH consists of two psychiatrists, an addictionologist, a nurse practitioner, and physician assistants.
+Our highly experienced and trained staff has received positive feedback from reviewers, with an average rating of 4.6 out of five stars.

 ACCOMMODATIONS & AMENITIES